teresam3/who-works-here/README.md

 A database used to track employees within a company.

 # Unit 12 MySQL Homework: Employee Tracker

-Developers are often tasked with creating interfaces that make it easy for non-developers to view and interact with information stored in databases.
-Often these interfaces are known as **C**ontent **M**anagement **S**ystems.
-In this homework assignment, your challenge is to architect and build a solution for managing a company's employees using node, inquirer, and MySQL.

 ## PROCESS

 In order to complete the employee tracker, what is first involved is to add all the npm packages needed.
 For this project, we need mysql, inquirer, and console.table.
 Therefore, onto the server file we create all the require variables.
+Then created a connection between mysql and our server.
+After the connection the initital prompt asked what tasked did the user want to accomplish today.
+Depending on the response, it then led to another function which will lead to the task needed.

 ## Instructions